 66. Fat Bastard's (Mike Myers) Light-up Tracker and Remote Control M AUSTIN POWERS: THE SPY WHO SHAGGED ME (1999) Fat Bastard's (Mike Myers) light-up tracker and remote control from Jay Roach's spy-comedy sequel Austin Powers: The Spy Who Shagged Me.
 Felicity Shagwell (Heather Graham) lured the large Scotsman into bed and planted the tracker in him.
 Austin and Felicity later used the remote to locate Fat Bastard at a toilet within Paddington Station.
-The metal bullet-shaped tracking device has a machined finish, features a red Presented in a gold-coloured box with a red velvet lining, the key is made from plastic tip and houses internal electronics, which remain untested.
+The metal bullet-shaped tracking device has a machined finish, features a red plastic tip and houses internal electronics, which remain untested.
 The black plastic remote features a telescopic aerial and a circular screen showing Paddington station.
 A red LED on the screen flickers when the two flick switches at the bottom of the remote are switched on.
 The lot exhibits light scratches and evidence of glue on the back of the remote.
-Dimensions (tracker): $11 \text{cm} \times 3 \text{ cm} \times 3 \text{ cm} \times 3 \text{ cm}$ 1 1/4" x 1 1/4"); (remote): 19.5 cm x 7 cm x 2.5 cm (7 3/4" x 2 3/4" x 1") Contains electronics; see electronics notice pg 508 Estimate: £2,500 - 3,500 67.
+Dimensions (tracker): 11cm x 3 cm x 3 cm (4 $\frac{14}{7}$ x 1 $\frac{14}{7}$ x 1 $\frac{14}{7}$); (remote): 19.5 cm x 7 cm x 2.5 cm (7 $\frac{34}{7}$ x 2 $\frac{34}{7}$ x 1") Contains electronics; see electronics notice pg 508 Estimate: £2,500 - 3,500 67.
 Goldmember's (Mike Myers) Tractor Beam Key, Dr Evil's (Mike Myers) Lair Map and Backup Submarine Model Miniature M AUSTIN POWERS IN GOLDMEMBER (2002) Goldmember's (Mike Myers) tractor beam key, Dr Evil's (Mike Myers) lair map and a backup submarine model miniature from Jay Roach's spy-spoof sequel Austin Powers in Goldmember.
-A tractor beam key is presented to Goldmember to activate his deadly device while Mini-Me (Verne Troyer), Foxxy (Beyoncé Knowles) and Austin (Mike Myers) used a map when they infiltrated Dr Evil's submarine lair. metal and displays a polished, gold-coloured finish.
+A tractor beam key is presented to Goldmember to activate his deadly device while Mini-Me (Verne Troyer), Foxxy (Beyoncé Knowles) and Austin (Mike Myers) used a map when they infiltrated Dr Evil's submarine lair.
+The metal bullet-shaped tracking device has a machined finish, features a red plastic tip and houses internal electronics, which remain untested.
+The black plastic metal and displays a polished, gold-coloured finish.
 The folded, printed map shows side and top views of the submarine's layout.
 Made of resin, the backup model submarine is a miniature of Dr Evil lying on his stomach in his trademark finger pose finished in faux-silver paint.
 The model remains unfinished as it was ultimately not used for filming.
 There are minor scratches and marks on the box and minor paint chips on the model.
 The lot is accompanied by two New Line Cinema certificates of authenticity.
-Dimensions (key in box): 25.5 cm x 14 cm x 10.5 cm (10" x 5 1⁄2" x 4 1⁄4") Estimate: £2,500 - 3,500
+Dimensions (key in box): 25.5 cm x 14 cm x 10.5 cm (10" x 5 $\frac{1}{2}$ " x 4 $\frac{1}{4}$ ") XX4X6X REISINI = IGLA Estimate: £2,500 - 3,500

 68. Hand-Painted G'Kar Statue $\Omega\Delta$

 BABYLON 5 (TV SERIES, 1994 - 1998)

 A hand-painted G'Kar statue from the sci-fi television series Babylon 5.
 In the fifth season episode "Objects in Motion", an admirer presented G'Kar (Andreas Katsulas) with a statue in his likeness.

 This statue is made of resin hand-painted green and brown to resemble oxidised bronze, with red eyes.
 It is displayed on a wooden base, which shows adhesive residue from production, and carvings reading "026" and "PRSNH" on the bottom.
 The piece is intentionally distressed to look aged, and exhibits some paint chipping from age.
-Dimensions: 10.75 cm x 14 cm x 34.5 cm (4 $\frac{1}{4}$ " x 5 $\frac{1}{2}$ " x 13 $\frac{1}{2}$ ")
+Dimensions: 10.75 cm x 14 cm x 34.5 cm (4 $\frac{14}{3}$ x 5 $\frac{12}{2}$ " x 13 $\frac{12}{2}$ ")

-Estimate: £1.000 - 1.500
+Estimate: £1,000 - 1,500